 Too often, we just throw all our shoes into a box and pray for the best (with, too often again, less than ideal results).
 There’s a better way!
 Instead, make sure your shoes are clean and dry before packing, wrap them in paper, and place them in their original boxes if possible.
 Also consider weaving thin bubble wrap in between the pairs for extra protection against scuff marks.

 Accessories can make or break your move just as much as your outfit — and we mean “break” literally!
 Make sure to stock up on the proper moving supplies like moving blankets, moving bands, and stretch wrap.
 You can order these accessories and more at PODSBoxes.com or get them from your local hardware store.

 Are You Packed Yet?

 Congrats!
 You’re now a packing pro.
 You found Zen and the art of packing.
 But if only that were all you had to do … Your next step is to watch our loading tips video.
 This was created to help with loading PODS containers, but we think you’ll find it’s useful for virtually any moving vehicle or storage space.
 You can also check out our ultimate moving checklist.
-Good luck, and be sure to share your favorite packing hacks with us on Twitter or anywhere else!
+Good luck, and be sure to share your favorite packing hacks with us in the comments!